 Log forms are a useful tool and can be utilized for cooling foods as well as other food items (hot holding, cold holding, storage) and refrigerators.

-The temperature log charts below offer food service workers a simple way to monitor and record hot and cold holding temperatures in their establishment.
+The temperature log charts below offer food service workers a simple way to monitor and record temperatures.